 - Improved Sleep – Research shows that mindfulness meditation has helped with insomnia.
 Specifically, it helps people fall asleep more quickly and say asleep longer.

 - Improved Emotional Health – two studies (study, study) showed that mindfulness meditation decreased depression in over 4600 adults.
-And other studies suggest that meditation may reduce depression by decreasing cytokines (inflammatory chemicals that are released in response to stress).
+And other studies suggest it may reduce depression by decreasing cytokines (inflammatory chemicals that are released in response to stress).

 How to Start a Daily Meditation Practice